-Undergraduate Program Public Health: Community Health Promotion
+Undergraduate Program Public Health Studies: Community Health Promotion

 The OHSU-PSU collaborative School of Public Health is an innovative structure, in which we bring the best of two universities to you.
 Our design is a product of our innovative spirit and values: we bring that approach to you, working to chart your path into clinical, educational, policy, and direct-service health careers.